nosilver4u/ewww-image-optimizer/readme.txt

 = Support =

 If you need assistance using the plugin, please visit our [Support Page](https://ewww.io/contact-us/).
 The forums are community supported only.
+The EWWW Image Optimizer is developed at https://github.com/nosilver4u/ewww-image-optimizer

 = Bulk Optimize =